Sylar007/Knab/Readme.md

 # **Home Exercise - Knab API**
-The goal of this exercise is to write a web application (.Net Core web API) that accepts a cryptocurrency code as input and return base currency
+The goal of this exercise is to write a web application (.Net Core web API) that accepts a cryptocurrency code as input and return base currencies

 ## Name: Mohd Diah A.Karim
 In the home exercise, I'm created a web application with Swagger as an UI.